alekdavis/PlexBackup/README.md

 The default value of the PlexBackup script's runtime parameters are defined in code, but you can override some of them via command-line arguments or config file settings.

 ### Config file
-The config file is optional.
+Config file is optional.
 It must use JSON formatting, such as:

 ```JavaScript
 {